ESBenchmark/ESBench/docs/guide/getting-started.md

 ## Writing Benchmarks

-For example, we will write a simple benchmark suite that compares the time it takes to calculate the sum of numbers using for-loop and `Array.reduce`.
+Compare the time for sum of numbers using for-loop and `Array.reduce`:

 ```javascript
 // benchmark/array-sum.js